-Now that my son is fourth grade level, we have let go of copywork.
+Once my children were in upper elementary school, we let go of copywork assigned by Mom.
 That said, it is still important to practice handwriting.
-Writing cards to family and friends is a sneaky way we get handwriting practice in his life!
+Writing cards to family and friends is a sneaky way we get handwriting practice in their lives!

-My main requirement is that his handwriting be neat and either in printing or in cursive.
-His writing must also use the correct case and a uniform line height.
-Sometimes he writes things on his own, but he knows that I’ll comment on mixed case writing or slanted writing.
-Now that we no longer do regular copywork for school, he has become more consistent in writing nicely when he chooses to write cards or notes to family and friends!
+When it comes to writing thank you notes, I initially required that my children’s handwriting be neat and either in printing or in cursive.
+I don’t do that anymore, as cursive, which is the first writing we learn, is simply not as popular for my kids to use.
+That said, I do say that the writing must also use the correct case and a uniform line height.
+Now that we no longer do regular copywork for school, my children have become more consistent in writing nicely when they choose to write cards or notes to family and friends!

-This weekend he had a birthday party to attend, so he had to write a birthday card.
+This weekend one child’s friend had a birthday so she chose to write a birthday card.
 It’s amazing how even writing a simple birthday card can be great handwriting practice.

-As he writes a card to a family member or friend, he practices forming letters.
-He practices putting words together and keeping them uniform.
-The style of handwriting is now up to him, but he wants his recipient to understand the message so he has added interest in making it more legible.
+As my kids write a card to a family member or friend, my children practice forming letters.
+They practice putting words together and keeping them uniform.
+The style of handwriting is now up to them, but the kids wants the note receivers to understand the message so they have added interest in making the writing legible.

-Copywork never made sense to my son.
+I will say that copywork never made sense to my son.
 He did not see the point of it, and since handwriting itself was so emotionally difficult (dare I say “painful”?), it was all the more frustrating for him.
 He’s glad that it has gone from our daily curriculum.
-I’m glad I can still add writing letters to friends and family on the list as handwriting practice for him.
+I’m glad I can still add writing letters to friends and family on the list as handwriting practice for my kids.